 - a) to filter the water contained in the reactor vessel to remove suspended solids above a nominal .5 micron rating.
-This is done to maintain the clarity of the water to a 1 NTU rating. - b) to remove soluble fission products from the reactor vessel contamination barrier by demineralization of the water.
-This is done to keep the equivalent Cs-137 concentration less than .02 μci/ml and thus reduce the dose rate contribution of the water.
-Also, Sb-125 concentration can be controlled by batch processing of reactor vessel water at the RCBTs.
+This is done to maintain the clarity of the water. - b) to remove soluble fission products from the reactor vessel by demineralization of the water.
+This is done to keep the equivalent Cs-137 concentration less than .02 vci/ml, excluding antimony, and thus reduce the dose rate contribution of the water.
+Sb-125 concentration can be controlled by batch processing of reactor vessel water at the RCBTs.